 Once you have been accepted onto a place at the University, we will write to you with further instructions on how to apply for a DBS Disclosure through the University as a DBS Registered Body and subscribe to the DBS Update Service.
 Applications for DBS checks are made on-line; following which, you will be required to attend a DBS signing session at the University so that you can provide your proof of identity, a cheque for the fee and sign the disclosure application form.
 Dates of the signing sessions for the coming year are given below.

-The University requires you to subscribe to the DBS Update Service, and we do recommend that it is in your interests to do so.
+The University strongly advises you to subscribe to the DBS Update Service, and we do recommend that it is in your interests to do so.
 Subscribing to the Update Service and keeping your subscription up-to-date could save you both time and money and mean that you do not need to apply for a DBS check in the future.
 Should you subscribe you must ensure that you subscribe to the DBS update service within 19 days from the date of your DBS Certificate.

 The following programmes of study will involve regulated activity and require DBS clearance: